 Passing a final examination is a requirement for obtaining your certificate.

 If you do not wish to take the final exam, you will receive a confirmation of course participation after completing the course.

-The next classroom training will take place from 27th until 28th January 2022 at Frankfurt School Campus (Frankfurt, Germany).
+The next classroom training will take place in November 2022 at Frankfurt School Campus (Frankfurt, Germany).
 Teaching language will be English or English/German, depending of the composition of the participants.

 Below you find the tentative agenda of the 2-day-training.
 All sessions take place at Frankfurt School's new Campus, Adickesallee 32-34, Frankfurt am Main, Germany.

 Prof. Dr. Ulf Moslener is professor for Sustainable Energy Finance at the faculty of Frankfurt School.
 As Head of Research at the Centre his current fields of research are the economics of climate change, financing sustainable energy systems and climate finance.

 He is a board member of the newly founded Green and Sustainable Finance Cluster Germany, which support the process of transformation to a green and sustainable economy through innovative and scalable support from the financial industry.
 More...

 Karsten Löffler heads the FS-UNEP Collaborating Centre for Climate & Sustainable Energy Finance.
 He used to represent the GSFCG in the EU Commission’s Technical Expert Group (TEG) on Sustainable Finance, where he actively shaped the EU Taxonomy applying his extensive experience in renewable energy finance.
 In October 2020 he became a member of the Commission’s newly established Platform on Sustainable Finance.
 More...